Alaska Department of Fish and Game

 Please contact the information center in the region of the hunt you are trying to apply for.
 Use the supplements to determine which Game Management Unit your hunt is in, and use the table above to determine which Regional information center manages that Game Management Unit.

-You can edit your address online during a purchase only at /store/ beginning with the menu page.
+You can edit your address online during a purchase only at the online license store beginning with the menu page.
 There is also the opportunity to “change address” at shopping cart or at checkout before validating your credit card.
 In addition the checkout page allows the item/s to be shipped to an alternate address.
 You can also contact your local ADF&G office for the appropriate form to request the change.
 All changes must be in writing with a signature from the applicant.

 Unfortunately, permits cannot be transferred to a later year.
 Active duty military personnel deployed to a combat zone who are unable to use their drawing permit may be re-issued a permit for the same hunt the following regulatory year.
 Information is available by contacting the Permit Hunt Administrator, ADF&G, Division of Wildlife Conservation, 333 Raspberry Rd, Anchorage, AK 99518-1599, or online at the Military Permit Reissue and Transfer page.